Pontifical Georgian College

 As

-the sole purpose of the college is to train clergy of the Imperial
+the sole purpose of the college is to train clergy of the United

 maintains nor seeks any outside accreditation.
 It is further the policy